hopewarelabs/code-challenge/README.md

 ## The Challenge

-You'll be creating a React application that interacts with the XKCD API.
+You'll be creating a React Web application that interacts with the XKCD API.

 If you've never heard of XKCD before, it's a fun web comic.
 You can check it out here - [XKCD Website](https://xkcd.com).